Course-bigDataAndML/MLCourse-INFN-2021/README.md

 # MLCourse-INFN-2021

-- Material for the INFN Course 'Big Data and ML'
 - The course will take place on October 11-15 2021, from 10-12 and 14-16
 - Course schedule [here](#schedule)
+- This repository contains material (notebooks and slides) for the INFN CCR Course 'Big Data and ML'

 ## Pre-requisites